The American Heritage Dictionary of the English Language: History

-James Parton (1912–2001) was a grandson of the English-born American biographer James Parton (1822–1891).
-He was the founder, publisher and co-owner of the magazines American Heritage and Horizon, and was appalled by the permissiveness of Webster's Third, published in 1961.
-(Webster's Third presented all entries without labeling them correct or incorrect.)
+James Parton (1912–2001), grandson of English-born American biographer James Parton (1822–1891), was the founder, publisher and co-owner of the magazines American Heritage and Horizon, and was dismayed by what he saw as the excessive permissiveness of Webster's Third published in 1961.
+(Webster's Third was widely claimed to present entries without labels such as "nonstandard" or "informal"; in fact, the dictionary did apply labels "slang", "substandard" and "nonstandard", though critics argued these were used too sparingly and without sufficient disapproval and discontinued older labels such as "improper" and "illiterate".)
 Parton tried to buy the G. and C. Merriam Company so that he could undo the changes.
 When that failed, he contracted with Houghton to publish a new dictionary.
-The AHD was edited by William Morris and relied on a usage panel of 105 writers, speakers, and eminent persons chosen for their well-known conservatism in the use of language.
-However, Morris made inconsistent use of the panels, often ignoring their advice and inserting his own opinions.
+The AHD was edited by William Morris and relied on a panel of 105 prominent writers and speakers, selected for their linguistic conservatism.
+However, Morris was inconsistent in applying the panel's guidance, frequently overriding it with his own editorial judgment.